 Beaverton led me back down pathways I never thought I’d revisit.
 In middle school, I was involved in theater and loved my drama class.
 Coincidentally, my middle school drama teacher, Mr. Dery, instructs the drama department at Beaverton.
 The drama department is how I met most of my friends this year.
 My first friend at Beaverton dragged me into it when I had nowhere else to sit at lunch.
 From then on, I never felt the urge to be anywhere else.

-Another avenue I left behind in middle school was writing, I had a wonderful teacher that inspired me to explore the depths of literature and myself to produce great pieces.
+Another avenue I left behind in middle school was writing.
+I had a wonderful teacher that inspired me to explore the depths of literature and myself to produce great pieces.
 At Beaverton, I was again inspired.
 My Literature and Composition teacher brought a storytelling element to writing that intrigued me.
 Halfway through the year, I convinced my counselor to get me into the newspaper class because I wanted more writing opportunities.
-Thankfully, I succeeded in getting onto the newspaper staff.